Classical mechanics as the high-entropy limit of quantum mechanics: The high-entropy limit

 It is interesting to consider what happens to the negative regions of $W$ under the stretching map.
 We know that $W$ can have negative regions, but their size is limited by the uncertainty principle.
 In fact, convolving $W$ with a 2D Gaussian with unitary spread, as in the definition of $Q$, returns a function that is never negative.
 In the limit $\lambda\gg1$, the formula for $W_\lambda$ reduces to

 Therefore, while negative regions can be in principle found at any finite $\lambda$, $W$ tends to a positive function in the limit.
-As usual for the $W$ distribution, the phase space size of negative regions is limited to $\hbar$ by the uncertainty principle.
+As usual for the $W$ distribution, the phase-space size of negative regions is limited to $\hbar$ by the uncertainty principle.
 The weight of the function in such regions is limited between $\pm 2/\hbar$ for pure states.
 The effect of the stretching map is to reduce this bound to $\pm 2/(\lambda\hbar)$ for large values of $\lambda$.
 A clear interpretation can be made by working directly on the Fourier transform of $W$; see Eq.~(\ref{Fourier}).
 The function $F(W_\lambda)$ is a scaled version of $F(W_1)$ with a Gaussian filter applied to it.
 Quantum information in $W_1$ is carried by spectral weights with k-vectors larger than 1.
 The bandwidth of the Gaussian filter is given by $\lambda/(\lambda-1)$.
 This cutoff approaches 1 in the limit, filtering away the interference terms.

+In Fig.~\ref{fig:cat_streatched} we show a cat state as it is being stretched.
+Note that the stretching necessarily lowers the norm of the pseudo-probability density of both positive and negative regions.
+However, as expected, the negative regions are dampened much faster.
+After a stretching factor of $\lambda = 5$, the negative parts are negligible compared to the positive parts.

 We have thus shown that, in the limit of high entropy, the Wigner distribution can be approximated by a positive function.
 We now need to show that the evolution can be approximated by classical Hamiltonian evolution.
-An intuitive way to understand why this works is to look at the evolution of the Wigner function under a Hamiltonian $H = p^2/2m + V$ where the potentials $V$ are analytic.
+An intuitive way to understand why this works is to look at the evolution of the Wigner function under a Hamiltonian $H = p^2/2m + V$ where the potential $V$ is analytic.
 We have~\cite{hillery1984distribution}

 The evolution is in terms of the Moyal bracket $\{\{H,W\}\}$, which can be expanded in orders of $\hbar$ with the Poisson bracket $\{H,W\}$ as the leading term.
 In our limit, $\hbar$ is constant but as the function stretches all derivatives of $W$ decrease.
 Therefore the first term becomes dominant.